 - Sensitisation and Skill Training Workshop on MHM, for the male and female students of Gujarat National Law University

-A Crowdfunding Campaign was launched under the Period Buddy Project to reach out to the adolescent girls in underprivileged schools, and to raise awareness among the urban population about the prevalent policy gap.
+In the past we have launched a Crowdfunding Campaign to reach out to the adolescent girls in underprivileged schools, and to raise awareness among the urban population about the prevalent policy gap.